c2w570063013/technique-recording/linux/Passing-GFW-on-terminal.md

 ```shell script
 sslocal --v
 ```

+>Notice: when you have finished installing, you may found that the execution files are located at the '/home/vagrant/.local/bin'

 There you are, yu will see output 'Shadowsocks 3.0.0' on terminal after typing 'sslocal --v'